 Lubing these switches is always recommended but filming is not as housings may struggle to close with many types of film since they are already so tight.

 These switches do not need lube or films as they do come pre-lubed with a slight layer of oil and they have pretty tight housings.
 Lubing these switches can definitely bring out a smoother feel and creamier sound if you are willing to take the time.

-Vintage Cherry MX Blacks
+10. Vintage Cherry MX Blacks: A Classic

 Chances are if you have even the slightest experience in this hobby you have heard of Cherry’s lineup and cherry MX Blacks.
 These switches are those exact things, except old.
 When a switch is made a mold is used to cast the plastic, so these switches use an older mold which was known to be very smooth.
 This paired with cherry’s magically sounding amazing housings made the holy grail of linears.